openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 2.
 Compile the Model

-`ov::CompiledModel` class represents device specific compiled model. `ov::CompiledModel` allows to get information inputs or output ports by tensor name or index.
+`ov::CompiledModel` class represents a device specific compiled model. `ov::CompiledModel` allows you to get information inputs or output ports by a tensor name or index.

 Compile the model to the device using `ov::Core::compile_model()`: